FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Learns your true will through dialogue
 - Helps navigate will-fulfillment opportunities
 - Operates within YOUR trust map
-- Never captures attention, only fulfills intention
+- Never captures attention, in fact seeks to never bother you as its highest achievement, to be a ghost to you, but like you and only fulfill you
 - Creates feedback loops of self-understanding
 - Maintains extreme privacy with granular control
-- **Is itself selected through trust networks** - you choose which Aiddaemon implementation to trust
+- **Is itself selected through trust networks** - you choose which Aiddaemon implementation to trust; Example of why "system share".
+Definitely, not because a rather large task to implement on your own.
-- **Becomes more powerful with trust** - sharing more data with trusted services enables richer reasoning without encryption overhead
+- **Becomes more powerful with trust** - sharing more data with trusted services enables richer reasoning and always-on Aiddaemon devices and service.
 - **Assists in health navigation** - helping you understand your unique health state and find promising healing pathways

-The Aiddaemon represents your daemon - that archetypal spirit or foundational part that is you or your becoming.
-Like all system components, multiple Aiddaemon providers exist, and you select based on your trust network's experiences and your own values.
+The Aiddaemon represents your daemon - that archetypal spirit or foundational part that is you.
+Like all system components, multiple Aiddaemon providers existill, and you select based on your trust network's experiences and your own values.
 High trust enables sophisticated AR visualizations and deep reasoning that would be computationally impossible with defensive architectures.

-For health journeys, your Aiddaemon becomes especially valuable - learning your patterns, recognizing what helps or harms, and guiding you toward practitioners and approaches with high success probability for your unique state.
+For health journeys, your Aiddaemon becomes especially valuable - learning your patterns, recognizing what helps or harms, and guiding you toward practitioners and approaches - pathways / steps to take in life / acts - with high success probability for your unique state.
+Constantly assessing and learning.
+"Well did it work...
+At every second minute hour day week month year."
+(Privacy is in focus...
+See SOLID system and we're going much more extreme with this.
+Layers upon layers of security that takes about social engineering as well)

 ---